About

 Sicily, July 2019.
 Photo Timothy Hillier.

-In 2021 she was awarded First Prize in the AICA Incentive Prize for Young Art Critics for her essay A Guest on the Edge: Manifesta and the Quest for European Unity and Solidarity, selected by an international jury.
-Her work has been published in curatorial and academic journals including OnCurating, Spunti e Ricerche and OBOE Journal and in Melbourne’s weekly art criticism platform Memo Review.
+Miriam’s writing has been widely published.
+In 2021, she won First Prize in the AICA Incentive Prize for Young Art Critics for her essay A Guest on the Edge: Manifesta and the Quest for European Unity and Solidarity, selected by an international jury.
+Her work has been shared in various curatorial platforms and academic journals (OnCurating, Spunti e Ricerche, OBOE Journal, Memo Review), reflecting her commitment to the global discourse on contemporary art.

 I would like to acknowledge and honour the Traditional Custodians of the land where I live and work today, and pay my respects to their Elders, past, present and emerging.
 Sovereignty was never ceded.